Should You Put Mulch Around A Magnolia Tree?

 What to avoid?

 The first thing to watch out for is volcano mulching.
-That is, you have to avoid burying the lower part of the trunk in the mulch.
+You must avoid burying the lower part of the trunk in the mulch.
 Otherwise, you might have problems with the tree.

 Should You Put Mulch Around A Magnolia Tree